A-Bloom/CARLA_LiDAR_RL.py/README.md

 you want to evaluate.

 CleanUp.py just clears all the actors from the world and unlocks the world from synchronous mode.
-Very useful if you have a couple of failed runs and there are dead cars scattered all over the place.
+This is usually run by the environment but can also be run directly if during testing you have a couple of failed runs and there are dead cars scattered all over the place.

 generate_traffic.py is written by the Carla devs.
 Launch it before launching ControlPanel.py for a more exciting environment.